10 Ugly Truth on Malaysia Express Buses from Singapore You Can’t Avoid

 The issue here is that you would not be watching the road when you are sleeping or merely closing your eyes for a rest.
 Drivers are sometimes caught dozing off while driving at night.
 Genting Highlands Casino in Pahang is a hill resort with curvy roads.
 Some drivers ramp at high speed on these spiral routes.
 As the altitude increases, the visibility reduces due to the foggy road condition.
 Sleepiness and dangerous driving are your concerns at night due to numerous reported accidents at Genting.

 Point 1 to 9 above is beyond our control.
 Deal with the unexpected as it comes.
-What many of us including myself are most concerned about having an embarrassing stomachache and the need to answer the call of nature at the wrong time.
-The worst thing is we are praying in our heart that the drivers would stop for a toilet break soon.
+Many of us including myself are most concerned about having an embarrassing stomachache and the need to answer the call of nature at the wrong time.
+The worst thing is we are praying in our hearts that the drivers would stop for a toilet break soon.

 There is no perfect or best bus company around in my opinion.
 It will be hard to control the drivers if there is a shortage in the market.
 It is likely that you might meet some of the incidents above.
 The more you know, the better you manage your expectation.
 Tell us, which ugly truth above irks you the most?